Transparent dark purple Insurte logo

 ETIAS for Australian citizens

-Australian citizens, like those from other visa-exempt countries, will need to apply for ETIAS before visiting the Schengen area.
+Australian citizens, like those from other visa-exempt countries, will have to apply for ETIAS before visiting the Schengen area once ETIAS goes live (the end of 2026).
 You’ll need to fill out an online application with a few details (name, passport number, etc.), and then pay a small fee.

 If you are applying for a visa for your travels to the Schengen area, you will not need to apply for ETIAS as your visa already covers you for travel authorization.

-To apply for ETIAS, all applicants need to meet the following requirements:
+To apply for ETIAS, you have to meet the following requirements.

-• Complete the ETIAS application form (you’ll be prompted to fill this out online)
+• Complete the ETIAS application form (you’ll be prompted to fill this out.
+It should only take 15 minutes or so).

-• Supply a valid email address to receive your ETIAS authorization
+• Give a valid email address to receive your ETIAS authorization.

 Is ETIAS mandatory?

-Yes, from 2025 on, ETIAS is mandatory for all travelers from visa-exempt countries entering the Schengen area.
+Yes, from 2026 on, ETIAS will be mandatory for all travelers from visa-exempt countries entering the Schengen area.
 This new requirement applies to travelers of all ages, including minors.

-No, ETIAS is electronically linked to your passport, so you don’t need to bring any additional paperwork to the airport.
+ETIAS is electronically linked to your passport, so you don’t need to bring any paperwork or proof to the airport.

-However, it's a good idea to keep a copy of your ETIAS approval email just in case there are any issues at border control.
-With that being said, it never hurts to print out your approval.
+However, it's a good idea to keep a copy of your ETIAS approval email just in case there are any issues at border control, though the entire system was designed to be digital.

 What happens if you forget to apply for ETIAS before your trip?

-If you forget to apply for ETIAS, you may be denied boarding or entry into the Schengen area, either when you exit your country of departure or upon border control at your entry into the Schengen area.
+If you forget to apply for ETIAS, you may be denied boarding at the airport or entry into the Schengen area on arrival.

-It’s crucial to apply for ETIAS before your trip to avoid any last-minute travel disruptions as it is mandatory.
-Luckily, the application process is quick and can usually be completed in just a few minutes, but it's always best to apply at least a few days in advance of your travel date.
+It’s very very important to apply for ETIAS before your trip once it's mandatory.
+Luckily, the application process is supposed to be quick and simple, giving you authorization in just a few minutes.
+That said, it's recommended that you apply at least a few days in advance of your travel date.